Ian Harte: Leeds United

-Harte was born in Drogheda, where he attended St. Oliver's Community College, winning many sports titles (at both GAA and football) at all levels.
+Harte was born in Drogheda, where he attended St Oliver's Community College, winning many sports titles (at both GAA and football) at all levels.
 He started out at St. Kevin's Boys F.C. in Whitehall in Dublin at U-12 where his elder brother Michael had played for three years already in the DDSL (Dublin and District Schoolboys League).
 Michael went on to play for Drogheda United in the League of Ireland.
 Harte joined Leeds United from Home Farm in 1995.
 He played for Leeds for nine seasons and was an integral part of their team and cult hero alongside his uncle Gary Kelly.
 When Leeds bought Dominic Matteo it looked as though Harte might become second choice.
 Matteo though ended up playing at centre half and Harte kept his place on the left.
 In the 1999–2000 season he helped Leeds reach the semi-finals of the UEFA Cup, playing twelve games, scoring one goal.
 He then helped them reach the same stage of the UEFA Champions League in the 2000–01 season, playing 17 games and scoring three goals in the competition.

 Harte is also a proficient left-footed free kick and penalty taker, which was demonstrated in the vital league game against Arsenal in the 2002–03 season, where he scored Leeds' second goal from a 25-yard free kick.
 Leeds went on to win that game 3–2 to avoid relegation from the Premiership.

-Harte scored at Highbury for three seasons in a row – 2000–01, 2001–02 and 2002–03.
+Harte scored at Highbury for three consecutive seasons (2000–01 to 2002–03).
 Arguably, Harte's most memorable moment at Leeds was scoring a free kick against Deportivo La Coruña in the Champions League quarter final first leg at Elland Road.
 Harte's later career at Leeds was not so successful, as his lack of pace was exposed and his goals started to dry up.
 He did score a penalty against Portsmouth in his last season at the club, but Leeds went on to lose that game and were relegated to the Championship.